 In accordance with Article 8 of the Regulation, the governance structure of the Corridor assembles the following entities:

-➤ Executive Board (ExBo): composed of the representatives of the Ministries of Transport along the Corridor.
+Executive Board (ExBo): composed of the representatives of the Ministries of Transport along the Corridor.

-Members of the ExBo of RFC Amber are as follows:
+Members of the ExBo of RFC Amber are the respective ministries of Poland, Slovak Republic, Hungary and Slovenia.